Jury Duty (2023 TV series): Production

 On September 15, 2022, it was reported that a semi-improvised docu-style comedy series starring James Marsden and a group of up-and-coming actors with improv backgrounds had secretly been filmed for Amazon Studios.
 The 17-day shoot was filmed in a real courtroom south of Los Angeles.
 According to executive producer Todd Schulman, Jury Duty began as an attempt to make a sitcom like The Office about a trial, with a real person at the center of the show who does not know that he is surrounded by actors.
 Creators Lee Eisenberg and Gene Stupnitsky both previously worked as writer-producers on The Office.

 In order to find a non-actor for the show's lead, an ad was put up on Craigslist.
 Marsden stars as an alternate version of himself, alongside other actors including Alan Barinholtz, Susan Berger, Cassandra Blair, and Rashida Olayiwola.
-Cody Heller serves as showrunner and executive producer, and Jake Szymanski as director.
-The series is also executive produced by David Bernad, Lee Eisenberg, Ruben Fleischer, Nicholas Hatton, Stupnitsky, Szymanski, and Andrew Weinberg.
+Marsden was offered his part traditionally.
+Over 1000 actors submitted to be on the jury with an additional 500 for the judge, prosecutors and defenders – with production wanting people with legal backgrounds for these parts.
+After the initial self tapes for the jury, finalists such as Berger, Edi Modica, Mekki Leeper, Blair (who also was considered for the part of the bailiff), Ron Song, Whitney Rice (who ended up as the plaintiff) and others were given character prompts and intermixed into a focus group where they would interact with regular people and each other as their promoted characters.
+Kirk Fox was initially supposed to have more screentime and interactions with Ronald Gladden, but Fox was directed to stay clear of Gladden when production became aware that Gladden was a fan of Parks and Recreation, a show Fox was featured on.

+In February 2025, the second season was confirmed to have already been filmed.
+On May 11, 2026, the series was renewed for a third season.

 Release

 The series' first four episodes premiered on Amazon Freevee on April 7, 2023, and the fifth and sixth episodes followed on April 14.
 The final two episodes, including the season finale, were released on April 21, 2023.
+The second season premiered on March 20, 2026, on Amazon Prime Video.